grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 //      through a channel raises an exception
 ```

-This second behavior is that in case the sending fails with exception, the user of `DataDispatch` should receive this exception and the connection should be safely closed.
+This second behavior is that in case the sending fails with an exception, the user of `DataDispatch` should receive this exception and the connection should be safely closed.
 Note that the notion of what "closing the connection" means is delegated to the `Channel` implementations, so when specifying the behaviors of `DataDispatch` I only need to care whether `Channel`'s `Close()` method is invoked correctly.
 The same goes for the meaning of "errors while sending data" -- this is also the obligation of `Channel`.
-What we need to specify about `DataDispatch` is how it handles the sending errors in regard to its user and its `Channel`.
+What we need to specify about `DataDispatch` is how it handles the sending errors regarding its user and its `Channel`.

 ### Starting with a good name